 Are you eligible to become an Uber driver if you’re not a citizen of the US?
-I’ve seen this question from international students looking to make extra money and visa workers who want a second job.
+We’ve seen this question from international students looking to make extra money and visa workers who want a second job.

-Uber says: You need a Social Security number to become a driver
+Uber says: You need a social security number to become a driver

 Uber doesn’t acknowledge that there are special circumstances that allow a person to have a Social Security number without having legal permission to work for Uber.

-What types of non-US citizens can get a Social Security number?
+Which non-US citizens can get a Social Security number?

 - Permanent residents (green card holders), refugees, people granted political asylum

-- Work visa holders (H1B)
+- Work visa holders (H1B, H2B)

 - People who aren’t permitted to work in the US, but need an SSN to apply for other government benefits

-Types of non-US citizens who can drive for Uber
+Which non-US citizens can drive for Uber?

 Types of non-US citizens who can NOT drive for Uber